Petroleum Exploration License (PEL) 512

 |2D Seismic:||5,153 km|

 |Tenure:||5 Years – 3 Terms|

 The License comprises 584,651 gross acres overlaying portions of the geological system generally referred to as the Cooper and Eromanga basins.
-The PEL 512 Lycium prospect (Area A) is the smallest portion of PEL 512 (4,000 Acres), PEL 512 South (Area B) is the next largest portion of PEL 512 (181,000 acres) and PEL 512 West (Area C) is the largest portion of PEL 512, (400,000 acres) and is the most westerly portion as seen on the map.
+The PEL 512 Lycium prospect is the smallest portion of PEL 512 (2,000 Acres), PEL 512 South is the next largest portion of PEL 512 (179,000 acres) and PEL 512 West is the largest portion of PEL 512, (403,000 acres) and is the most westerly portion.

-The PEL 512 Prospect is flanked by offset production to the North totaling more than 6 MMBO since 2003.
-Adjacent fields have produced more than 17 million barrels of oil.
-Since the early 1980’s, the oil fairway on which the Prospect sits has produced in excess of 25 million barrels.
+The PEL 512 Prospect is flanked by offset production to the North totaling more than 15 million barrels annually.
+Since the early 1980’s, the oil fairway on which the Prospect sits has produced in excess of 85 million barrels.

 Previous exploration in the late 1980’s and again during 2005-2006 by various operators in the southeast corner of the PEL 512 South Block resulted in the drilling of 10 exploratory wells, several of these wells exhibited “oil shows” but none were commercially completed.
 The Prospect features ready access to markets via existing and expanding pipeline capacity.